Mediaset Premium: History

 In 2016 Vivendi agreed to buy 100% stake of Mediaset Premium and 3.5% stake of Mediaset by selling 3.5% stake of Vivendi's shares.
 However, after inspecting the financial statements as well as income forecast, Vivendi did not wish to enforce the original terms but submitting a revised offer to buy 20% stake in Mediaset Premium, as well as buying convertible bonds of Mediaset Premium.
 Fininvest, the majority owner of Mediaset, had chosen to start legal action to Vivendi.

+In 2018, its offer was restructured to enable the entrance of Sky channels.
+The Sky TV package included Sky Uno, Sky Atlantic, FOX, National Geographic and Sky TG24 from Sky's behalf, and eight Mediaset film and TV series channels: Premium Action, Premium Crime, Premium Joi, Premium Stories, Premium Cinema, Premium Cinema Energy, Premium Cinema Emotion and Premium Cinema Comedy.
+The Sky Sport package featured two channels, Sky Sport 24 and Sky Sport 1 (the only sports channel in HD on the DTT offer).

 The service was closed down in June 2019.
+Subscribers were allowed to rescind from the platform during the month of May, free of charge.
+From June 1, its channels were made available on Mediaset Infinity, its streaming service.
+The remaining Mediaset Premium channels that remained on Sky were shut down on January 10, 2022.

 Channels

-The offer is divided into packages, available in prepaid or through monthly subscriptions.
+The offer was divided into packages, available in prepaid or through monthly subscriptions.

 Premium Play

-Premium Play is a streaming service on PC, iPad, Android, Xbox One, Xbox 360 and Samsung Smart TV, Windows for subscription customers in conjunction with the TV packages.
+Premium Play was a streaming service on PC, iPad, Android, Xbox One, Xbox 360 and Samsung Smart TV, Windows for subscription customers in conjunction with the TV packages.